The Power Conversion Middleware provides a solid solution to design power convertors easily.

 cy_rslt_t myPwrConv_start(void)

-Starts the Power Conversion instance.
+Performs the Power Conversion instance start sequence:

 #define MTB_PWRCONV_STATE_RAMP